Arielce/scattr/README.md

 make
 ```

-The binary file will be locater in `./bin/notiifer`
+The binary file will be located in `./bin/scattr`

 FAQ
 ===